Skip to main content

 The Role of Growth Hormone Secretagogues in Metabolic Recalibration

 While TRT directly addresses the downstream effect (low testosterone), a more systems-oriented approach also considers interventions that can modify the upstream metabolic environment.
 This is where Growth Hormone (GH) peptide therapies, such as the combination of CJC-1295 and Ipamorelin, become clinically relevant.
-The age-related decline in GH, known as somatopause, contributes significantly to the accumulation of and the decline in lean muscle mass, which are primary drivers of insulin resistance.
+The age-related decline in GH, known as somatopause, contributes significantly to the accumulation of visceral fat and the decline in lean muscle mass, which are primary drivers of insulin resistance.

-By stimulating the pituitary to release GH in a more youthful, pulsatile pattern, these peptides can help reverse these adverse changes.
+By stimulating the pituitary to release GH in a more youthful, pulsatile pattern, these peptides can help reverse these adverse body composition changes.
 GH is a potent lipolytic agent, meaning it promotes the breakdown of fat, particularly visceral fat.
 It also has anabolic effects, promoting the synthesis of lean muscle tissue.

 A higher muscle-to-fat ratio inherently improves insulin sensitivity.
 Therefore, using a GH secretagogue combination can help break the vicious cycle at its source.
 Reducing visceral fat decreases the expression of aromatase and the production of inflammatory cytokines, thereby lessening the suppressive pressure on the HPG axis.